Behavioral-Technology-Group/Pavlok_Node_Module/README.md

 	"message": "Hello from the server example!", //Default message for all stimuli "callbackUrl": "<Your Server Root URL>/pavlok/result",
 	"callbackUrlPath": "/pavlok/result",
-	"successUrl": "/success", //Where to redirect when the token has been saved to session "errorUrl": "/error" //Where to redirect when the token couldn't be gotten/saved });
+	"successPath": "/success", //Where to redirect when the token has been saved to session "failurePath": "/error" //Where to redirect when the token couldn't be gotten/saved });
 app.get("/auth", function (req, res) {
 	pavlok.auth(req, res);